Jman-Github/Universal-ReVanced-Manager/README.md

 Universal ReVanced Manager includes powerful features that the official ReVanced Manager does not:

 ### 🔄 Patch Bundles & Customization
-- 💉 **Third-Party Patch Support**: Import any third party API v4 patch bundle you want (including popular ones like inotia00's or anddea's) which the official ReVanced Manager does not support
+- 💉 **Third-Party Patch Support**: Import any third-party API v4 patch bundle you want (including popular ones like inotia00's or anddea's), which the official ReVanced Manager does not support
 - 🛠️ **Custom Bundle Names**: Set a custom display name for any imported patch bundle so you can tell them apart at a glance
 - 🙂 **Smarter Patch Selection**:
   - Global deselect all button